GAM-team/GAM/wiki/Users-Drive-Files-Manage.md

 * `parentid <DriveFolderID>` - Folder ID.
 * `parentname <DriveFolderName>` - Folder name; the folder must be owned by `<UserTypeEntity>`.
 * `anyownerparentname <DriveFolderName>` - Folder name; the folder can be owned by any user, `<UserTypeEntity>` must be able to write to the folder.
-* `teamdriveparentid <DriveFolderID>` - Shared Drive folder ID; when used alone, this indicates a specfic Shared Drive folder.
+* `shareddriveparentid <DriveFolderID>` - Shared Drive folder ID; when used alone, this indicates a specfic Shared Drive folder.
-* `teamdriveparent <SharedDriveName>` - Shared Drive name; when used alone, this indicates the root level of the Shared Drive.
+* `shareddriveparent <SharedDriveName>` - Shared Drive name; when used alone, this indicates the root level of the Shared Drive.
-* `teamdriveparentid <SharedDriveID> teamdriveparentname <DriveFolderName>` - A Shared Drive ID and a folder name  on that Shared Drive.
+* `shareddriveparentid <SharedDriveID> shareddriveparentname <DriveFolderName>` - A Shared Drive ID and a folder name  on that Shared Drive.
-* `teamdriveparent <SharedDriveName> teamdriveparentname <DriveFolderName>` - A Shared Drive name and a folder name on that Shared Drive.
+* `shareddriveparent <SharedDriveName> shareddriveparentname <DriveFolderName>` - A Shared Drive name and a folder name on that Shared Drive.
 * If none of the parent options are specified, the parent folder is the root folder.

 By default, Google assigns the current time to the attributes `createdTime` and `modifiedTime`; you can assign your own values